sfc-gh-damurphy/Snowflake_Intelligence/lab_instructions/readme.md

 ### What you'll do:

-It is recommended that you download this document from Compass and run it from your GDrive.
-This will make copying and pasting easier, as formatting can sometimes go wrong when copying directly from Compass.

 This lab explores accessing festival data (ticket sales, customer details, events) and a parsed result of multiple bands' contract information.
 We'll join these datasets and build a semantic model using synonyms and defining relationships among the tables.
 This model will then be used in a prompt to retrieve data from Snowflake for end users via a simple chat-like interface.
 Consequently, users can obtain answers and data visualizations without needing SQL knowledge, understanding unstructured data queries, or data modeling concepts.

 Below is an outline of the lab: